boris93/identifyme-example-php/README.md

 # identifyme-example-php

-Sample PHP implementation of IdentifyMe phone verification with a PHP backend
+Sample implementation of [Phone verification by IdentifyMe](https://identifyme.net) with a PHP backend